mensahinsights/automation-toolkit/uipath/README.md

 ## Notes

-Not all workflows are heavily commented.
-The folder names and activity sequences should give you enough context to understand what's happening.
+Not all workflows are heavily commented, these are reference snippets I've used along the way.
+The folder names and activity sequences should give enough context to understand what's happening.
 Adapt as needed for your use case.